Diagnosis

 There are many ways to gather initial evidence:

-endpoint to implement autocomplete widgets that let users enter and select their observations - using the
+• using the /search endpoint to implement autocomplete widgets that let users enter and select their observations,

-endpoint to analyze free-text (either pre-existing, like a patient record, or entered by the user) and extract mentions of observations from it (please note that the linguistic capabilities of the/parse
+• using the /parse endpoint to analyze free-text (either pre-existing, like a patient record, or entered by the user, like a chat message) and extract mentions of observations from it,

-link.) - building a predefined list of common or particularly relevant observations for users to choose from
+• building a predefined list of common or particularly relevant observations for users to choose from,

 Based on our experience from numerous deployments, it is both important and challenging to design this initial step in a way that will encourage users to provide enough data to begin the interview.